shubha360/Evolve-Engine/README.md

 - FPS counting and limiting.

-- Font loading from font files (ttf, otf, etc) and 16 x 16 bitmap font files.
+- Font loading from font files (TTF, OTF, etc) and 16 x 16 bitmap font files.

 - Simple GUI creation (buttons and plain text).

 ### Dependencies

-- SDL v2.28.3
+- SDL 2.28.3

-- GLEW v2.1.0
+- GLEW 2.1.0

 - opengl32

-- GLM v1.0.0
+- GLM 1.0.0

-- FreeType v2.13.2
+- FreeType 2.13.2

-- stb_image v2.29
+- stb_image 2.29

 ### How To Use

+For 32-bit and 64-bit Windows systems, you can download the built library bundled with the additional dependencies from [here](https://github.com/shubha360/Evolve-Engine/releases).

-This can be used in one of 2 ways -
+Else, this can be used in one of 2 ways -

 - By copying all the code files into the main project.
-This approach prevents complexity but makes the project messy with many files.
+This approach prevents the complexity of building the library but makes the project messy with many files.

 - By building this as a C++ static library without any precompiled headers.
 This approach will prevent unnecessary messiness.

 Either way, the dependencies stated above should already be installed in the system.

-Contact me through my mail ***shubha360@outlook.com*** if you're having trouble using it.
+Please contact me at ***shubha360@outlook.com*** if you're having trouble using it.
 I intend to convert it to a CMake project in the future.

 ### Games Created Using This Engine